 We also collaborate at a scientific level, with all MDB EWKR research overseen by a Scientific Advisory Group.
 Our research teams are drawn from Australia’s top research organisations, and we focus our efforts in four themes directly relevant to delivering the Basin Plan.
 You can explore these four themes by following the links below:

 In addition to the four themes is our adoption and communication effort, that synthesises across disciplinary boundaries and shares our knowledge widely.

 On-ground project sites:

-The partnerships that underpin MDB EWKR are focusing their work in four Murray-Darling Basin sites, where questions are being asked about what information managers need to make practical environmental watering decisions.
-By talking to water managers through workshops, surveys and lots of individual conversations, MDB EWKR researchers are able to target their research to answering real-life environmental watering questions.
+The partnerships that underpin MDB EWKR are focusing their work in four Murray-Darling Basin sites, where questions have been asked about what information managers need to make practical environmental watering decisions.
+By talking to water managers through workshops, surveys and lots of individual conversations, MDB EWKR researchers have targeted their research to answering real-life environmental watering questions.
 Our four sites are shown in the diagram below.

 1. The Lower Balonne floodplain, including Narran Lakes (Northern Basin).
 The system is a management priority because the Narran Lakes is Ramsar listed and the area supports important species that are listed in international agreements.